RedisLabs/redislabs-docs/content/rs/administering/database-operations/updating-configurations.md

 alwaysopen: false
 categories: ["RS"]
 ---
-You can change the configuration of a Redis Enterprise Software (RS) database at any time.
+You can change the configuration of a Redis Enterprise Software (RS) database, for example the number of shards or evicton policy, at any time.<!--more-->

 To edit the configuration of a database: